gkapfham/codepalousa2021-presentation-typer/slides.md

 </style>

 - *Annotations* : assign types to functions accepting arguments
-- *Productivity* : programmers often must add type annotations
+- *Productivity* : types aid in the creation of the interface
-- *Complexity* : programs use many new classes and types
+- *Checking* : confirm that inputs match expected types

 </div>